Nova has originated from the work of the church in low-income communities and is still working closely with the church.

 “Kgautshwane is a deep rural area.
 It is a dry area, work is very scarce and most people are very poor.
 It is my first congregation, and I hope it will be my last.
 People here need hope, and where else will they get it if the church is not there for them?

 “We have a day care centre nearby that is not part of the ministry of the church.
 When they close at lunch-time the children come to the church, where we also provide a program for them.
 We call this ministry Amogelang – let us meet each other.
-We present the Chics material in Amogelang once a week.
+We present the Chics curriculum in Amogelang once a week.

 “So we started Amogelang.
 Chics came in with Amogelang.
 It helped us to talk to the parents, about needs.
 There are short term needs such as food and clothes, but there are long term needs such as education.
 Through Chics we network with parents, we can talk about needs in concrete ways.
 Chics helped us with that, we could not do it without Chics.
 Parents dump their children at the Sunday School, they feel it is not their responsibility, but Chics helped us to involve the parents again.